Rawand-udst/ClouldComputing_labs-Assignment1/README.md

 **What I learned:** People who are conflicted or dissatisfied write more.
 This correlation confirms that word count and character count are worth including as standalone features — they carry predictive information beyond just being metadata.

-May provide predictive information.
-Including length-based features can help models capture behavioral differences across rating classes, improving classification performance.
+Including length-based features may help models capture behavioral differences across rating classes, potentially improving classification performance.

 ---